mindspore-ai/docs/tutorials/experts/source_en/parallel/distributed_gradient_accumulation.md

 ### Configuring a Distributed Environment

 Specify the run mode, run device, run card number via the context interface.
 The parallel mode is semi-parallel mode.
 This example uses optimizer parallel and initializes HCCL or NCCL communication via init.
-The `device_target` is automatically specified as the backend hardware device corresponding to the MindSpore package.

 ```python
 import mindspore as ms